Los Angeles

 “He’s dying,” the Collar said.
 “His heart’s about to burst.”

-“Momma...”
-Travis whimpered.
+“Momma,” Travis whimpered.
 He shuddered and went limp.

-The heart beat once.
-Amen.The Priest strode down the alley, away from the Church of Steel.
-He pulled out his phone and called his hovercar.
-The number triggered a homing device and a minute later a black sedan glided overhead.
-It descended ahead of him, perpendicular to the alley.
-Rain streaked down the slanted plane of the dark-tinted windshield.
-The door rose and he popped the locks on a ribbed aluminum briefcase, which he’d left on the driver’s seat when he put the car on autopilot.
-He dropped the heart into a plastic bag and zipped shut the seal.
-Blood oozed from the severed arteries.
-He opened a second bag and removed a damp towel; cleaned his hands, wiped the locks and gently closed the briefcase.
-He tossed the briefcase on the passenger seat and climbed behind the wheel.
+Pulling out his phone, he called his hovercar.
+A few seconds later, a black sedan glided overhead and landed in front of him, blocking the alley.
+The door rose and he popped the locks on a ribbed metal briefcase, which he’d left on the seat when he put the car on autopilot.
+He dropped the heart in a plastic bag and zipped shut the seal.
+Blood oozed from the severed arteries, pooling in the sack.
+He opened a second bag containing a wet towel, cleaned his hands, wiped the locks and gently closed the briefcase.
+Setting the case on the passenger seat, he climbed behind the wheel.
 The door sealed like a coffin lid and he soared into the night.